 37. Digraphs of power maps over finite nilpotent groups (with A. Fernandes), Discrete Mathematics, v.
 347(7), 2024.

-This paper discusses some issues on the digraphs induced by power maps g --> g^t over finite groups.
-In particular, we show that finite nilpotent groups are precisely the groups for which such digraphs yield a special symmetry that it has appeared several times in the literature (most of them closely related to the maps discussed in Paper 12).
-Moreover, we introduce an interesting equivalence relation on the class of finite nilpotent groups that arises from these digraphs and discuss how far this relation is from the isomorphism of groups.
+This paper examines issues related to the digraphs induced by power maps g → gᵗ over finite groups.
+In particular, we show that finite nilpotent groups are precisely the groups for which these digraphs exhibit a special symmetry that has appeared frequently in the literature (often related to the maps discussed in Paper 12).
+Additionally, we introduce an interesting equivalence relation on the class of finite nilpotent groups arising from these digraphs and discuss the extent to which this relation differs from group isomorphism.

 36. The average density of K-normal elements over finite fields, Designs, Codes and Cryptography, 2023.

-This paper is a continuation of Paper 24, where we discuss a mean value theorem for the density of special elements in finite fields (regarded as an arithmetic function).
-By employing some basic tools from theory of Arithmetic Functions, we prove that, for a fixed prime power q, the density f_k(n) of k-normal elements in the finite field extension GF(q^n)/GF(q) is an arithmetic function of positive mean value,
+This paper continues the work in Paper 24, where we discuss a mean value theorem for the density of special elements in finite fields (viewed as an arithmetic function).
+Using basic tools from the theory of arithmetic functions, we prove that, for a fixed prime power q, the density fₖ(n) of k-normal elements in the finite field extension GF(qⁿ) / GF(q) is an arithmetic function with a positive mean value.

 35. On the functional graph of the power map over finite groups (with C. Qureshi), Discrete Mathematics v.
 346(7), 2023.

-We provide an explicit description of the functional graph of power maps g --> g^t over some classes of finite groups, including abelian groups and flower groups, which are introduced in this work.
-This was mainly motivated by the case where the underlying group is the projective general linear group of order 2 over a finite field.
+We provide an explicit description of the functional graph of power maps g → gᵗ over certain classes of finite groups, including abelian groups and flower groups, which are introduced in this work.
+This study is primarily motivated by the case where the underlying group is the projective general linear group of order 2 over a finite field (which we prove to be a flower group).

 34. Paley-like graphs over finite fields from vector spaces, Finite Fields And Their Applications v.
 88, 2023.

-Motivated by the well known Paley graphs and their generalizations, in this work we study the clique number of a Paley-like graph arising from vector spaces over finite fields: here we switch the operations from the traditional setting in Paley graphs.
-We obtain bounds for the clique number of these graphs and obtain more precise results in some special cases.
+Motivated by the well-known Paley graphs and their generalizations, this work studies the clique number of a Paley-like graph arising from vector spaces over finite fields, where we modify the operations from the traditional setting of Paley graphs.
+We provide bounds for the clique number of these graphs and obtain more precise results in some special cases.

 33. Counting distinct functional graphs from linear finite dynamical systems, Linear Algebra and its Applications v.
 656, 409-420, 2023.